AliRezaJoodi/AVR_Projects/TextDisplayWithLCD16x2_ControlledByComputer/README.md

-## Text Display With Computer Controlled And A 16*2 LCD Display
+## Text Display With 16*2 LCD and Controlled By Computer

 Frame format is
 |Line Command|Text|End Chr|Description|